Trinity Classical School

-Trinity Classical School is a private, classical Christian school offering college-preparatory, Christian education for grades pre-Kindergarten through Twelfth Grade in Houston, Texas.
+Trinity Classical School is a private, classical Christian school offering college-preparatory, Christian education for grades pre-Kindergarten through 12th grade in Houston, Texas.
 The school is one of approximately 25 University-style (or "blended model") schools in Texas.

-Trinity Classical School is an accredited member of the Association of Classical and Christian Schools and the Classical Latin School Association.
-The school has also been a member of the National Association of University-Model Schools.
+Trinity Classical School is an accredited member of the Association of Classical and Christian Schools, the Classical Latin School Association, and the Society for Classical Learning.
+The school was a member of the National Association of University-Model Schools.
 The school offers a classical curriculum and students attend classes on campus two days per week, with instruction continuing at home on the other three days of the week.
-Students are able to participate in fine arts electives, classes in Latin and Greek, as well as service projects.
-This hybrid model of education combines aspects of private and home schooling, resulting in greater parental participation and lower tuition fees.
+Students are able to participate in fine arts electives, classes in Latin and Greek, as well as intramural and interscholastic competitions.
+The school's hybrid model of education combines aspects of private and home schooling.

 Trinity Classical School is a non-profit organization and has received 501(c)(3) designation.
 The school receives no state or federal funding.
-Tuition for the 2023-24 school year for all grades is $2,325 per semester ($4,650 per year).
+Tuition for the 2023–24 school year for all grades is $2,825 per semester ($5,450 per year).
 Books and tuition are purchased separately.
 The school offers two types of scholarships: need-based and ministerial.